Sacred Heart Guelph- An IB Primary Years Programme Candidate School

 ACTION: How do we want our students to act?

 Extending learning through responsible actions help make the world a better place

 How best do we learn?

 - The PYP is committed to learning through inquiry during which students explore and construct understanding through the completion of units

-- Each level from Grade 1 to Grade 6 completes 6 units of inquiry matching the 6 transdisciplinary themes with each unit and is about 6 weeks in length.
+- Each level from Grade 1 to Grade 6 completes 6 units of inquiry matching the 6 transdisciplinary themes with each unit.
 In Kindergarten, students will work through 4 themes a year.

 - *By 2019-2020 Sacred Heart will have full implementation of 6 units per year.